 Transcription of Finance News Network Interview with Antares Small Companies Fund Portfolio Manager, Paul Dewar

-Lelde Smits: Hello I’m Lelde Smits for the Finance News Network and joining me from Antares Small Companies Fund is Portfolio Manager, Paul Dewar.
-Paul, welcome back to FNN.
+Lelde Smits: Hello I’m Lelde Smits for the Finance News Network and joining me from the Antares Small Companies Fund, is Portfolio Manager, Paul Dewar.
+Paul welcome to FNN.

 Paul Dewar: Thank you.

-Lelde Smits: Paul Dewar, thank you for the update from Antares Small Companies Fund.
+Lelde Smits: Paul Dewar, thank you for the update from the Antares Small Companies Fund.

 Paul Dewar: Thank you.